-Prerequisites: AEK1105 - Aboriginal Traditions and Policy or AEK1204 - Aboriginal History and Political Movements and AEK2203 - Indigenous Perspectives On Sustainability or AEK2205 - Politics of Aboriginal Art AEK1105 OR AEK1204 AND AEK2203 OR AEK2205 Students enrolled in LBLA are required to have the following pre-requisites: AEK2203 OR AEK2205 Students enrolled in SBOL and NBSC are required to have the following pre-requisites: AEK2203
+Prerequisites: AEK1105 - Aboriginal Traditions and Policy or AEK1204 - Aboriginal History and Political Movements and AEK2203 - Indigenous Perspectives On Sustainability or AEK2205 - Politics of Aboriginal Art Students enrolled in LBLA are required to have the following pre-requisites: AEK2203 OR AEK2205 Students enrolled in SBOL and NBSC are required to have the following pre-requisites: AEK2203

-Description:This unit of study will be an introduction to ethical issues facing anyone wanting to work in Aboriginal communities.
+Description:This unit of study will introduce students to ethical issues facing anyone wanting to work in Aboriginal communities.
 Students will be introduced to Aboriginal people's practices of working ethically in Aboriginal communities as well as the contested roles and practices of non-Aboriginal people in community and social movement settings.
 Students will explore: the importance of land and self-determination; how 'race' shapes lives and social experiences; and the complexities of conducting ethical solidarity, collaboration and dialogue.